Paul Wagner

 Biography

-Dr Paul Wagner joined Edinburgh Napier Business School in September 2022.
-Prior to joining Napier, he was a lecturer in leadership and management at Northumbria University in Newcastle and a postdoctoral researcher at the Helsinki Institute of Sustainability Science in the University of Helsinki in Finland.
+Dr Paul Wagner joined Edinburgh Napier Business School as a Lecturer in Public Policy and Sustainability in September 2022.
+Previously he was a lecturer at Northumbria University in Newcastle and a postdoctoral researcher at the Helsinki Institute of Sustainability Science in the University of Helsinki in Finland.
 He holds a bachelor’s degree in economics & sociology and a PhD in Simulation Science from University College Dublin.
 He is a fellow of the HEA, having earned a Postgraduate Certificate in Academic Practice from Northumbria University in 2022.

 His research uses network methods to study collaboration and coordination problems in the context of environmental governance problems, with a particular focus on climate change policymaking processes.
-His research has appeared in peer-reviewed journals such as The Journal of Public Administration Research and Theory, Governance, Public Administration, Environmental Politics, and Social Networks.
+His research has appeared in peer-reviewed journals such as The Journal of Public Administration Research and Theory, Governance, Public Administration, Policy Studies Journal, Policy Sciences, Policy & Politics, Environmental Politics, and Social Networks.

 Themes